gravitational/teleport/rfd/0178-github-proxy.md

   string integration = 1;
   // PublicKey is the public key to be signed. bytes public_key = 2;
-  // Login is the GitHub username. string login = 3;
+  // UserID is the GitHub user ID. string user_id = 3;
   // KeyId is the certficate ID, usually the Teleport username. string key_id = 4;
   // Ttl is the duration the certificate will be valid for.